 FHA Condo Loans Get More Complicated?
 It used to be simple to get an FHA condo loan.
 Lenders could do an FHA “Spot Condo Approval” which meant that the condo did not need to be on the FHA Approved Condo List.
 All we lenders needed to do was verify that the condo met certain FHA requirements.
 An example of the requirements are 51% owner occupancy, no litigation against the condo, no more than 10% of the unit owners behind in their condo fees, etc. Now the condo approval process is more centralized, and more complicated.

 There will be two methods of FHA condo approval:

 1. HUD Review and Approval Process (HRAP).
 This means you have to have FHA approve the condo.
 Nightmare.

 I will spare you what goes into an FHA condo approval, whether it is being done through FHA or a lender with their DE.
-The guidelines are 21 mind numbing pages long, so suffice it to say that it will be complicated, and extra time will need to be allowed for FHA financing to get through the approval process.
+The guidelines are 21 mind numbing pages long.
+Suffice it to say that it will be complicated.
+Extra time will need to be allowed for FHA financing to get through the approval process.
 It is not to be feared or avoided, but all parties need to know it will be complicated and require more time.